LarsBesselmann/Liberty-Getting-Started-M2M/README.md

 In this section of the lab, you will download and install the mono2micro command line tool.

-1. Download the Mono2Micro-CLI.zip and unzip it in the user directory folder:
+1. Download the Mono2Micro-CLI.zip and unzip it in the Student directory folder:

         cd /home/techzone/Downloads
         curl https://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/wasdev/mono2micro/Mono2Micro-CLI.zip --output Mono2Micro-CLI.zip